-3.1 Coupling with other MESSy submodels
+Coupling with other MESSy submodels

-Through the MESSy framework, two three types of submodels are coupled: the first type are the generic submodels, which constitute the model infrastructure that is not directly related to actual physical processes, such as time, tracer and data management.
+Through the MESSy framework, three types of submodels are coupled: the first type are the generic submodels, which constitute the model infrastructure that is not directly related to actual physical processes, such as time, tracer and data management.
 The second type are the process submodels, which represent the individual processes that contribute to the evolution of chemical species in the ABL (see Eq.
-23 and Fig. 4).
+24 and Fig. 4).
 Finally, there are diagnostic submodels, which are used when additional post-processing of simulation output is needed.
-Table 1 shows all genericand process, process and diagnostic submodels that are currently coupled to form MXL/MESSy, and their tasks.
+Table 1 shows all generic, process and diagnostic submodels that are currently coupled to form MXL/MESSy, and their tasks.
 In principle, thanks to such an implementation, any MESSy submodel can be used in MXL/MESSy.

 The modular nature of the MESSy interface allows full flexibility: processes can easily be switched on and off through switches in a namelist.
 Emission and deposition of species takes place only in the lower box, while chemistry and gas/particle partitioning take place in both ABL and FT.
-The chemical production and loss of a species is calculated in the MECCA submodel (Sander et al., 2011), which uses photolysis rates from JVAL (Sander et al., 2014).
+The chemical production and loss of a species is calculated in the MECCA submodel (Sander et al., 2011), which uses the Kinetic PreProcessor (KPP; Sandu and Sander, 2006) for the numerical integration of the chemical reaction mechanism.
+MECCA uses photolysis rates calculated by JVAL (Sander et al., 2014).

 For the lower boundary conditions, there are two possibilities.
-On one hand, MXL/MESSy offers the possibility to use interactive emission (via the ONEMIS, Kerkweg et al., 2006b and MEGAN Guenther et al., 2006 submodels), dry deposition (DDEP Kerkweg et al., 2006a) and land surface parametrisations (Sect.
+On one hand, MXL/MESSy offers the possibility to use interactive emission (via the ONEMIS (Kerkweg et al., 2006b) and MEGAN (Guenther et al., 2006) submodels), dry deposition (DDEP; Kerkweg et al., 2006a) and land surface parametrizations (Sect.
 2.7).
 In these submodels, land surface-ABL exchange is calculated as function of land surface and ABL characteristics, like stomatal resistance and air temperature.
 On the other hand, it is possible to prescribe emissions and surface heat fluxes following simplified functions for the users who like to keep full control over the boundary conditions of the model (Sect.
 2.5).
 In that way, MXL/MESSy can for instance be used to evaluate the sensitivity of the chemistry in the ABL to uncertainties in emission estimates.
-Further, OFFEMIS (Kerkweg et al., 2006b) allows for the extraction of emission data time series from an emission database, which is read by IMPORT.
+Further, OFFEMIS (Kerkweg et al., 2006b) allows for the extraction of emission time series from an emission database, which is read by IMPORT.
 Additionally, the organic aerosol submodel ORACLE (Tsimpidi et al., 2014), allows for the representation of the organic aerosol composition and evolution.